Piet Hein (scientist): Biography

-Hein, a direct descendant of Piet Pieterszoon Hein, the 17th century Dutch naval hero, was born in Copenhagen, Denmark.
+Hein, a direct descendant of Piet Pieterszoon Hein, the 17th century Dutch naval figure, was born in Copenhagen, Denmark.
 He studied at the Institute for Theoretical Physics (later to become the Niels Bohr Institute) of the University of Copenhagen, and Technical University of Denmark.
 Yale awarded him an honorary doctorate in 1972.
 He died in his home on Funen, Denmark in 1996.

 Resistance

 Piet Hein, who, in his own words, "played mental ping-pong" with Niels Bohr in the inter-War period, found himself confronted with a dilemma when the Germans occupied Denmark.
 He felt that he had three choices: Do nothing, flee to neutral Sweden or join the Danish resistance movement.
 As he explained in 1968, "Sweden was out because I am not Swedish, but Danish.
 I could not remain at home because, if I had, every knock at the door would have sent shivers up my spine.
 So, I joined the Resistance."

 Taking as his first weapon the instrument with which he was most familiar, the pen, he wrote and had published his first "grook" (gruk).
 It passed the censors who did not grasp its real meaning.
+The Consolation Grook reads: